lunarys/mqtt-device-controller/README.md

 The current state of active devices and users is also observed in order to handle a shutdown or crash of those accordingly.

+## Related projects
+- [MQTT device status](https://github.com/lunarys/mqtt-device-status): Send the online state of devices via MQTT.
+- [MQTT wake-on-lan](https://github.com/lunarys/mqtt-wake-on-lan): Start remote devices using wake-on-lan.
+- The [vbackup](https://github.com/lunarys/vbackup) backup can interact with this controller.
+- A [standalone client](https://github.com/lunarys/mqtt-device-controller-client) can be used to interact with the controller from the command line.

 ## Configuration
 Everything can be configured via the docker-compose `.env` file, which is provided as a template.